apache/mxnet/docs/tutorials/basic/symbol.md

 ### Basic Operators

-The following example builds a simple expression: `a+b`.
+The following example builds a simple expression: `a + b`.
 First, we create two placeholders with  `mx.sym.Variable`, giving them the names `a` and `b`.
 We then construct the desired symbol by using the operator `+`.